andreasneo/interactive-reservations-system/README.md

 3. If necessary, change database port in application.properties located in \src\main\resources\config.

 # Collaboration
-This project was developed in collaboration with https://github.com/angelos-c
+The code of this project was developed in collaboration with https://github.com/angelos-c